Cody Longo, 'Days of Our Lives' actor, dead at 34 - KESQ

 By Taylor Romine, CNN

-Cody Longo, an actor famous for his roles in “Hollywood Heights” and “Days of Our Lives,” was found dead Wednesday at his Texas home, his representative Alex Gittelson told CNN.
+Cody Longo, an actor famous for his roles in “Hollywood Heights” and “Days of Our Lives,” was found dead Wednesday at his home in Austin, Texas, his representative Alex Gittelson told CNN.

 He was 34.